 The sinking of the Kodiak Queen

 The Kodiak Queen, a former Navy fuel barge, survived the attack on Pearl Harbor.
-In March 2017, it will become an underwater art installation and new dive site in the British Virgin Islands.
+In March 2017, it became an underwater art installation and new dive site in the British Virgin Islands.
+It was sunk just offshore of Long Bay on Virgin Gorda.

 “The Kodiak Queen launched in 1940 as U.S. Navy fuel barge YO-44, and is one of only five ships that survived the Pearl Harbor attack.
 As the Kodiak Queen, the ship began a new life as a fishing boat.
 Historian Mike Cochran found the ship rusting in a Road Town junkyard in 2012.
 He set up a website in an effort to rescue the ship, and got some famous attention.
 Owen Buggy, a friend of and photographer for Sir Richard Branson, saw the site and suggested the ship as an artificial reef.
 The project soon began.”